U.S. freezes assets of Pakistan-based Haqqani militants

-WASHINGTON (Reuters) - The Obama administration, under pressure from Congress to act against Pakistan-based militants blamed for fueling violence in Afghanistan, moved on Wednesday to freeze the assets of three suspected militants linked to the hard-line Haqqani network.
+WASHINGTON, Feb 5 (Reuters) - The Obama administration on Wednesday moved to freeze assets of three suspected militants linked to the Haqqani network, which has been blamed for being behind brazen attacks on U.S. and Western targets in Afghanistan.

-The Treasury Department said that Saidullah Jan, Yahya Haqqani and Muhammad Omar Zadran had been named “specially designated global terrorists,” meaning that assets belonging to the men within U.S. jurisdiction would be frozen.
+The Treasury Department said that Saidullah Jan, Yahya Haqqani and Muhammad Omar Zadran had been designated “specially designated global terrorists,” meaning that assets belonging to the men within U.S. jurisdiction would be frozen.

 U.S. citizens are also barred from doing business with the three men.